blackredscarf/pytorch-DDPG/README.md

 It will render graphical interface.

 ## Result
 It turns out that tuning parameters are very important, especially `eps_decay`.
-I use the simple linear noise decay such as `epsilon -= eps_decay` very episode.
+I use the simple linear noise decay such as `epsilon -= eps_decay` every episode.

 - Pendulum-v0